Carveth Wells: Biography

-In 1932, Wells married his wife, the former Zetta Robart.
+In 1932, Wells married his second wife, the former Zetta Robart, after divorcing his first wife, Laura T. Wells, in Mexico.
 Robart had been Wells' production manager.
-In 1934, Wells' first wife, Laura T. Wells, sued Ms. Robart, alleging misconduct and alienation of affections.
+In 1934, Wells' first wife sued Ms. Robart, alleging misconduct and alienation of affections.

 In the early 1930s, Wells and his wife travelled to Soviet Russia, on a trip that would take him to the borders of Turkey, in search of the remains of Noah's Ark.
 On the trip, Wells observed the Soviet famine of 1932-33, which would eventually kill millions of Russians.
 Wells also encountered a group living in the Carpathian mountains, which still had chainmail left over from the Crusades.
 Wells recorded his observations of the trip in his book, Kapoot: The Narrative of a Journey From Leningrad to Mount Ararat in Search of Noah's Ark.

+In 1937, the couple built a house, "Mandalay" on Rebecca Road in Southampton Parish, in Bermuda (after initially occupying "Point House"), where Wells' daughter, Frances Carveth Wells was the 1937 Easter Queen, dividing their time between Bermuda and the United States thereafter.
+Wells' first wife also resided in Bermuda (at "Olivet", on Pitts' Bay Road in Pembroke Parish) at the time of his death in 1957.

 In the 1930s and 40s, Wells and his wife began producing films concerning their travels.
 They jointly produced The Jungle Killer (1932), Russia Today (1933), and Australia Wild and Strange.

 In his book, North of Singapore, written in 1939, Wells documented Japanese attitudes towards the United States and China on the eve of World War II.

 On that same trip to the Far East, in 1939, Wells adopted a talking mina bird—which he named "Raffles."
 Raffles appeared with Wells on many radio programs and at theaters.
 He is credited with helping Wells sell more than $1 million of war bonds in the United States during the Second World War.

 Wells lectured widely in the United States, Britain, Norway and Sweden.
 In 1942, he was a civilian orientation lecturer for servicemen about to go abroad.

 On 9 June 1946 the couple produced one of the world's first television shows, Geographically Speaking, which featured home movies of their travels.
 The show was not recorded, since recording technology did not yet exist.
 The series ended in December 1946, when the couple ran out of home movies.

 At the time of his death, in 1957, Wells and his wife were producing a local television show in New York, called Carveth Wells Explores the World.